A handmade Christmas elf is gifted with every order 🎄🎁

 How is a burl formed on a tree?

-Today, we do not know exactly how this growth is formed on the tree.
-We have to wait for nature to do its work and for the tree to form the burl and then harvest it.
-If we knew how a burl is formed, there would be tree farms all over the world to grow burls by the hundreds.
-But this is not the case and that is why it is a rare, highly prized and expensive raw material.
+Today, we do not know exactly how this growth forms on the tree.
+We have to wait for nature to do its work and for the tree to form the burl before harvesting it.
+If we knew how a burl is formed, there would be tree farms around the world cultivating burls by the hundreds.
+But that is not the case, which is why it is a rare, highly prized and expensive raw material.

 burl and its bark on a tree